Active-duty military suicides spike to record high, Pentagon report says

 "Based on findings from the ASR, the department will use a multi-faceted public health approach to target areas of greatest concern, specifically young and enlisted members, as well as National Guard members, and continue to support our military families," the report states.

-In a joint statement Acting Army Secretary Ryan D. McCarthy Army Chief of Staff Gen. James C. McConville called the ASR's findings "disheartening and disappointing."
+In a joint statement, Acting Army Secretary Ryan D. McCarthy and Army Chief of Staff Gen. James C. McConville called the ASR's findings "disheartening and disappointing."

 "Suicide is devastating to families and units, and tears at the fabric of our institution," they said.
 "Leadership at every level must build cohesive 'teams of teams' supporting our brothers and sisters to our left and right.
 The more we know about each other, the better equipped we are to recognize a call for help."